ayushb03/colpali-qwen2-vl-ocr-search/README.md

-# 🖼️ OCR + Document Search App
+# 🖼️ OCR + Document Search: ColPali Architecture + Qwen2-VL model

 Welcome to the **OCR + Document Search App**, a powerful tool for extracting and searching text from images!
 This app leverages advanced machine learning models to identify and process English and Hindi text, providing a seamless user experience for document analysis.

+## 🌐 Deployment

+The OCR + Document Search App is deployed on [Hugging Face Spaces](https://huggingface.co/spaces).
+You can access it online to test its functionality without any setup on your local machine!

+## ⚠️ Caution

+Please use **super small files** to test the application.
+The models can take a long time to load, build the index, and then query, which may lead to delays with larger files, also try using the deployed app only as running these models locally is not fesible due to low compute resources.

 ## 📋 Features

 - **Image Upload**: Easily upload images in JPG, JPEG, or PNG formats.
-- **Indexing**: Build an index from uploaded images for quick searches.
+- **Indexing**: Build an index using the ColPali model using Byaldi library to retrieve the most relevant pages to answer the text query.
-- **Keyword Search**: Search for specific keywords within extracted text.
+- **Keyword Search**: Search for specific keywords within extracted text using the Qwen2-VL-2B-Instruct VLM for querying.
-- **Highlighting**: Matched keywords in the output are highlighted for better visibility.
+- **Highlighting**: Matched keywords in the output are highlighted for better UX.
 - **User-friendly Interface**: Built with Streamlit for an intuitive user experience.

 ## 🚀 How It Works